aroles/biol210/docs/index.md

 and in-class materials, you will complete a weekly problem set focused on that week’s material.
 Optional supplemental readings will also be provided in most cases.
-You may use any source of information that you desire to complete these problem sets, including working with other students in the course (such as your assigned group).
+You may use any source of information that you desire to complete these problem sets, except working with other students in the course.
 You will submit your responses for each problem set via the Assignment Submission form.
 Problem sets will be marked “S”, “U”, or “T” (Token used), corresponding with how well they meet the specifications for the assignment.

-Problem Set Specifications: \* Completeness: Every question is thoroughly attempted. \* Accuracy: At least 80% of responses demonstrate correct logical reasoning, accurate quantitative calculations, and correct use of biological terms. \* Integrity & Sources: Citations are included where required, and work adheres to the Honor Code.
+Problem Set Specifications:

+- Completeness: Every question is thoroughly attempted.
+- Accuracy: At least 80% of responses demonstrate correct logical reasoning, accurate quantitative calculations, and correct use of biological terms.
+- Integrity & Sources: Citations are included where required, and work adheres to the Honor Code.

 Problem sets are due Sunday by end of day.

-#### Short-answer Exams (4 exams)
+#### Short-answer Exams (3 exams)

-In order to bring together your learning in live lecture meetings, during lab periods, and from the content videos, there will be 4 short-answer exams.
-These exams will be open-note, open-book, and untimed but designed to require 50 minutes to complete (if studied for).
+In order to bring together your learning in live lecture meetings, during lab periods, and from the content videos, there will be 3 short-answer exams.
+These exams will be open-note, open-book, and untimed but designed to require 75 minutes to complete (if studied for).
 This means you may use any materials supplied by Angie to complete the exam but you should not discuss the exam with anyone other than Angie.
 There will be no time limit on completion of the exam.
 Exams will be available at least 1 week before they are due.

+Exam Specifications:

-Exam Specifications: \* Core Specs (Pass): Correctly answer at least 80% of Core conceptual questions. \* Advanced Specs (High Pass): Meet the Core Spec *and* demonstrate satisfactory reasoning on at least 75% of Advanced analytical prompts.
+- Core Specs (Pass): Correctly answer at least 80% of Core conceptual questions.
+- Advanced Specs (High Pass): Meet the Core Spec *and* demonstrate satisfactory reasoning on at least 75% of Advanced analytical prompts.

 #### Self-reflections (mid-semester and final)